hyperledger/besu-docs/README.md

 Having the following accounts is necessary for contributing code/issues to Besu.
 * If you want to contribute code, you can make a [Linux Foundation (LF) account] here.
-* If you want to raise an issue, you can login to your [Atlassian account here](https://id.atlassian.com/).
+* If you want to raise an issue, you have to login to your [Atlassian account here](https://id.atlassian.com/).
 * Our Rocket Chat also requires a [Linux Foundation (LF) account].